 MTC readiness at a glance – average scores, predictions, and who needs support

-Score bands, accuracy by times table, and speed data across the school
+Average score groups, accuracy by times table, and speed data across the school

 The dashboard shows you MTC readiness across your school – average scores, how many children are on track for 20+, and who needs extra support.
 You can see predictions for each child based on their current performance, so you know who's likely to hit full marks and who might struggle.